NeuronQ/udacity-capstone/report/report.md

 We can say that a target of >61% accuracy 100 time steps ahead (~8 hours) could be a minimal goal for the BTC@5min predictions.

 But, to wrap it up, the only thing we can state is that **a model with predictive accurracy *below* these thresholds is clearly useless**.

-> **TODO:** also explain that the main goal of these was to actually figure out how far ahead into the future to predict...

 ## III.
 Methodology [3-5 pages]